JHU-PL-Lab/www-fpse/lecture/basic-modules.md

   end
   ```
   where the `...` are the same kinds of declarations that are in files like `foo.ml`.
+* This syntax is also how we can directly define a module in `utop` without putting it in a file.
 * In the remainder of the file you can access the contents of `Sub` as `Sub.blah`, and outside of the `foo.ml` file `Foo.Sub.blah` will access.
-* We in fact used nested modules in the assignments thus far to divvy into sections
-  - We also included lines `include Section1` etc after defining module `Section1` which pastes the contents into the top level to avoid the need to nest.
-  - Assignment 2 also includes some nested modules, this time with more purpose; we will take a look.
+* Assignment 3 includes some nested modules, this time with more purpose; we will take a look.